IronShield-Tech/IronShield/README.md

 2. **Technical Barriers:** Utilizing victim GPUs requires specialized malware capabilities beyond most botnet operators
 3. **Operational Complexity:** Managing GPU resources remotely adds detection risk and development overhead

 Typical botnets lack the specialized hardware or software engineering capabilities to efficiently bypass the computational barriers.
 Standard CPU-based botnets face the full economic cost of the PoW system.
-Even with extremely challenging PoW difficulty settings that a specialized ASIC/GPU attack could theorectically bypass, the aforementioned economic, technical, and operational barries would be quite good at preventing those.
-Something like a nation-state threat actor could conceivably pull this off despite the incentives not to, but if someone is being DDoS'd by a nation-state this not working is probably the least of their problems.
+Even with extremely challenging PoW difficulty settings that a specialized ASIC/GPU attack could theorectically bypass, the aforementioned barriers would be quite good at preventing those.
+Something like a nation-state threat actor could conceivably pull this off despite the incentives not to, but if someone is being DDoS'd by a nation-state this software not working is probably the least of their problems.

 **Multi-Layered Defense:**
 IronShield doesn't rely solely on computational challenges.
 Our heuristic bot classification system: